The 7 Biggest Mistakes When Moving to Spain & Other Tips

 Big supermarkets and shopping centres don’t usually close for lunch and stay open until 10 pm.

 Also, remember that many shops don’t open on Sundays.
-They only do it when it’s a festive period, such as Christmas.Β
+They only do it during a festive period, such as Christmas.

 Don’t be surprised if someone cancels on you because of the weather

-In Spain, it’s completely acceptable to cancel on friends because of the rain or to invite them over for a chilling day watching films.
+In Spain, it’s completely acceptable to cancel on friends because of the rain or to invite them over for a chill day watching films.

 Locals don’t really enjoy doing outdoor activities if it’s raining.
 Luckily, Spain doesn’t have as many rainy days as other countries.